shloknatarajan/cs224w-project/docs/ddi_model/final_blog/final_blog.md

 ## Ablations

-We ran ablations on the structure-only GCN to understand the impact of depth, dropout, and learning rate.
+We ran ablations on the Advanced GCN to understand the impact of depth, dropout, and learning rate.
 All runs used 200 epochs with evaluation every 10 epochs.

 | Configuration | Layers | Hidden | Dropout | LR | Val Hits@20 | Test Hits@20 |
 |---|---|---|---|---|---|---|